1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can AATD affect the liver?

 Yes.
-Misfolded alpha-1 antitrypsin protein can accumulate in the liver, leading to inflammation, fibrosis, cirrhosis, or even liver failure over time.
+The resultant protein malforming alpha-1 antitrypsin may accumulate in the liver leading to inflammation, fibrosis, cirrhosis or liver failure in the long run.

 Is AATD curable?